-Margibi is a county on the north to central coast of Liberia, with the area of the county measuring 2,616 square kilometers (1,010 sq. mi).
+Margibi is a county on the north to the central coast of Liberia, with the area of the county measuring 2,616 square kilometers (1,010 sq. mi).
 As of the 2008 Census, it had a population of 199,689, making it the sixth most populous county in Liberia.

-Agricultural production and many cash crops, rubber tapping and charcoal production, hydroelectric power generation, forestry and timber, infrastructure and manufacturing.
+Agricultural production and many cash crops, rubber tapping and charcoal production, hydroelectric power generation, forestry and timber, infrastructure, and manufacturing.
 Firestone Rubber Plantation

 is located in Margibi County.